T000bias/100-Days-of-Coding/README.md

 <h2 id="day3">Day 3/100: If its for free its for me!!!</h2>
 <p> <a href="https://twitter.com/Ui3er/status/1420584636762271750"> Tweet </a> </p>
-<p>Summary: For the 100th time I restarted my progress in Freecodecamp just to have a fresh start.
+<p>Summary: For the 100th time, I restarted my progress in Freecodecamp just to have a fresh start.
 So far all I did was the HTML & HTML5 section in freecodecamp.
-A good note taking not app to use with coding is remnote (https://www.remnote.io/knowledge-base).
+A good note taking note app to use with coding is remnote (https://www.remnote.io/knowledge-base).
 You can create a code section that color codes and indents any code you put inside it.
 This is my first time using it so we will see if it comes in handy further down the line. </p>
 <img src="https://user-images.githubusercontent.com/28234609/127427084-f11c8bcc-8986-41a3-95be-f4642908159d.png">
 <p> The Marathon Continues </p>